zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * ns2 is not defined in the zone, i.e. there are no address records for ns2 (IPv4 or IPv6) in the zone.
   * ns2 does not respond (but it is in the delegation)

+### IB-ADDR-MISMATCH-4
+Both NS are in-bailiwick and exist with correct glue in the delegation, but there are no address records in the zone matching the glue records.

+* Zone: ib-addr-mismatch-4.consistency05.xa
+  * Neither ns1 nor ns2 are defined in the zone as address records.
+  * The correct NS records are in the zone.

 ### EXTRA-ADDRESS-CHILD
 Child zone has one extra address record on the NS name.